Logan Gomez

-He made his debut at the 2006 Liberty Challenge at the Indianapolis Motor Speedway road course while competing in the Star Mazda series full-time.
+Gomez made his debut at the 2006 Liberty Challenge at the Indianapolis Motor Speedway road course while competing in the Star Mazda series full-time.
 He moved full-time to the Indy Pro Series in 2007 by bringing iSilon Systems backing to fund a ride at Sam Schmidt Motorsports.
 Gomez finished seventh in points and captured one win in the final race of the season at Chicagoland Speedway by a mere 0.0005 seconds over teammate and series champion Alex Lloyd, a margin which the league claims is the smallest margin of victory in racing history.
-He returned to Guthrie Racing, the team that he made his debut with in 2006 for the 2008 season, finishing seventh in points with a best finish of 2nd in the second race at Infineon Raceway.
+He returned to Guthrie Racing, the team that he made his debut with in 2006 for the 2008 season, finishing seventh in points with a best finish of second in the second race at Infineon Raceway.
 For the 2009 Indy Lights season, he ran the first two races of the season (the St. Pete double-header) for Alliance Motorsports but the team did not arrive at the second race weekend in Long Beach.